PierreIsCoding/sdiy/Spark/README.md

 For looping....just set it to looping.
 Input triggers don't realy work for this mode.

 ## EOC
-The EOC / End Of Cycle is on when their is no burst going on.
+The EOC / End Of Cycle (8) is on when their is no burst going on.
 You can use this for a gate delay for instance with the duration to control the timing.

 ## External Clock
-Use an external clock to control the burst envelopes output(10).
+Insert an external clock (11) to control the burst envelopes output(10).
 It doesn't affect the burst gates output (9).
 That will still be set by the internal clock.